-Texas State University's commercialization and industrial activities are coordinated by the Office of Commercialization and Industrial Relations (OCIR) within the Office of the Chief Research Officer (CRO).
+Texas State University's commercialization and industrial activities were coordinated by the Office of Commercialization and Industrial Relations (OCIR) within the Office of the Chief Research Officer (CRO) during fiscal year 2015.
 The mission of the OCIR is to enhance and promote Texas State's applied research and development activities, assist in the capture of research and development funding, enhance the entrepreneurial platform of the university, and provide resources for the support and enhancement of education with relevance.

-Fiscal year 2014 marked the fourth year of the OCIR operations.
+Fiscal year 2015 marked the fifth year of the OCIR operations.
 The processes for industrial contracts, invention disclosures, and filling patents are well established, and the OCIR's overarching objectives are being met.
 This annual report provides an overview of OCIR's role and its accomplishments.
 It covers two distinct activities: Industry Activities and Intellectual Property Management and Commercialization.